Paper clip: Unsupported claims

-It has been claimed that the paper clip was invented by English intellectual Herbert Spencer (1820–1903).
-Spencer registered a "binding-pin" on 2 September 1846, which was made and sold by Adolphus Ackermann for over a year, advertised as "for holding loose manuscripts, sermons, weekly papers, and all unstitched publications".
+It has been claimed that the paper clip was invented by Herbert Spencer (1820–1903), an English intellectual.
+He registered a "binding-pin" on 2 September 1846, which was made and sold by Adolphus Ackermann for over a year, advertised as "for holding loose manuscripts, sermons, weekly papers, and all unstitched publications".
 Spencer's design, approximately 15 cm unfolded, looked more like a modern cotter pin than a modern paper clip.